 Each year Teachers & Writers Magazine awards the Bechtel Prize and a $1,000 honorarium for an essay describing a creative writing teaching experience, project, or activity that demonstrates innovation in creative writing instruction.

-T&W is now accepting submissions for the 2025 Bechtel Prize through January 10, 2025.
+T&W will begin accepting submissions for the 2026 Bechtel Prize on October 1, 2025.
 Learn more about the Bechtel Prize and how to submit here:

 Please read through these guidelines before submitting a query or manuscript.
 Instructions for making a submission are included below.

-Most of the pieces we publish are penned by writers—working in a variety of genres—who teach their art in classrooms or by classroom teachers whose focus includes creative writing.
+- Most of the pieces we publish are penned by writers—working in a variety of genres—who teach their art in classrooms or by classroom teachers whose focus includes creative writing.
+All of our contributors are paired with an editor and undergo a supportive and collaborative editorial process.
+All work is edited thoroughly.

-We believe writers should be paid for their work, and we provide compensation for published writing.
-Our compensation for articles ranges from $50 – $350, payable upon publication.
-All submissions are on spec, and there is no kill fee.
+- We believe writers should be paid for their work, and we provide compensation for published writing.
+Our compensation for articles ranges from $75 – $150, payable upon publication.
+All queries and submissions are accepted on spec without a kill fee.

 Favorite Classroom Writing Prompts